Functions: PredictiveController Internals

 Controller Construction

-The conversion from the input increments $\mathbf{ΔU}$ to manipulated inputs over $H_p$ are calculated by:
+The conversion from the decision variables $\mathbf{Z}$ to $\mathbf{ΔU}$, the input increments over $H_c$, is computed by:

 Extended Help